BrilliantPlugins/wp-geometa/README.md

 Todo
 ----
- * Conform to WP coding standards
  * Explicitly set visibility on properties and methods
- * Where do errors go / who sees them?
-Eg. inside added_meta callback
- * Support spatial orderby

 Future Enhancements
 -------------------
  * Support single geometry compairson operators.
+ * Support spatial orderby
  * Replace geoPHP with something small and focused.
 All we're using it for is GeoJSON to WKT conversion.
+ * Where do errors go / who sees them?
+Eg. inside added_meta callback
  * Buffering is a very common operation, but it doesn't work well in EPSG:4326.
  * Add filter to let users/devs explicitly define meta keys to filter on w/constant to enable the filter
  * Lat/Lng migration tool or plugin that detects coord pairs